briatte/ida/data/README.md

 | `bostonmarathon.tweets.txt` | Twitter data circulated on Reddit, 2013      |
 | `jrc.list.txt`              | JRC list |
 | `assange.txt` (*)           | Plain text from a speech by Julian Assange |

+(*) these files were preprocessed and are self-contained to the course.